Blogs

 3DS1 sunset is approaching fast

-From October 15th the major card networks will sunset the usage of 3DS 1.0 and will only support EMV 3DS 2.1 or higher protocols.
-To make sure merchants stay competitive they need to upgrade to 3DS 2.2.
-This will lead to improved security and a better payment experience for their customers.
-Also, it will bring merchants the benefit of better protection against fraud and chargebacks, and decreased cart abandonment.
+Starting from October 15th, the primary card networks will sunset the usage of 3DS 1.0 and exclusively support EMV 3DS 2.1 or newer protocols.
+To maintain competitiveness, merchants must upgrade to 3DS 2.2.
+This upgrade will enhance security and provide customers with a superior payment experience.
+Additionally, it will offer merchants the advantage of stronger protection against fraud and chargebacks, as well as reduced instances of cart abandonment.

 chargeback